‹ Back to Insights

 How to Keep Sensors Clean: Let Them Clean Themselves

-If a sensor is going to stay clean, it either needs to repel dirt or to self-clean.
+If a sensor is going to stay clean, it either needs to repel dirt or self-clean.
 The vehicle operator is not expected to do anything other than turn a key or push a button and go.
-There is no expectation that a driver will be cleaning off sensor lenses, especially not if sensors are numerous and in difficult-to-reach places (i.e. under or behind the grille).
+There is no expectation that a driver will be cleaning off sensor lenses, especially not if sensors are numerous and in difficult-to-reach places (i.e., under or behind the grille).

 orange-wire-curved-surface-water-drop-contact-angle-72-degrees